shysaur/QLWindowsApps/README.md

 - It refuses to read big executables (>32 MB) over a network share (yes, this is a feature).

+### Supported OS X versions

+QLWindowsApps was tested on OS X Snow Leopard and later, up to OS X Yosemite.
+It should also work on Leopard, but it was never tested on it.

 Known Issues
 ------------